Gutted interior with exposed brickwork, blockwork and stripped ceiling joists mid-renovation

 • Crystalline Silica Exposure Prevention Trainingtraining

 10830NAT Course in Crystalline Silica Exposure Prevention.
-Required for tile removal work.
+Nationally accredited; mandatory in ACT (since 1 Oct 2023) for specified silica-exposed occupations.
+Required for tile, screed and cement-sheet removal work.

 • Demolition Work Competencycertificate